Brian Rotman

-Life
+Life and career

-Rotman grew up above and inside his father’s sweet and tobacco shop in Brick Lane in the East End of London.
+Rotman was born in London, England, in 1938.
+He grew up above and inside his father's sweet and tobacco shop in Brick Lane in the East End of the city.
 He studied mathematics at the University of Nottingham, after which he taught the subject at a grammar school, a technical college and then for 20 years at Bristol University, along the way obtaining an M.Sc in the foundations of mathematics and a Ph.D in combinatorial mathematics.
 (Note: MSc and PhD from the University of London.)
-During this time he wrote, with G. T. Kneebone, a graduate textbook on set theory, The Theory of Sets and Transfinite Numbers, as well as numerous papers on ordered structures and Boolean algebras, and in 1977 published Jean Piaget: Psychologist of the Real an exposition and critique of the ideas behind the work of the Swiss child psychologist.
+During this time he wrote, with G. T. Kneebone, a graduate textbook on set theory, The Theory of Sets and Transfinite Numbers, as well as numerous papers on ordered structures and Boolean algebras, and in 1977 published Jean Piaget: Psychologist of the Real an exposition and critique of the ideas behind Piaget's work.

 In 1979 he co-founded Mouth and Trousers, a London fringe theatre company based at the York and Albany pub in Camden Town, which operated for nearly four years during which time he wrote several stage plays.
 In 1984 he left Bristol and mathematics teaching and worked in London as a free-lance copy writer until the stock market crash of 1987 put an end to such work.
 In that year his essay Signifying Nothing: the Semiotics of Zero on the cultural significance of the mathematical zero sign was published.
-In 1990 he and his wife Lesley Ferris, an American theatre director and academic, and their two daughters, emigrated to the United States and lived in Memphis, Tennessee for 6 years.
-During this time, he gained expertise in the classroom training the young and spirited minds of calculus students at Memphis University School (a distinguished "school for boys") during the 1995-1996 school year.
+In 1990 he and his wife Lesley Ferris, an American theatre director and academic, and their two daughters, emigrated to the United States and lived in Memphis, Tennessee, for six years.
+During this time, he gained expertise in the classroom training the young and spirited minds of calculus students at Memphis University School (a distinguished "school for boys") during the 1995–1996 school year.